Security Researcher Says Samsung's Tizen OS Is The Worst Code He's Ever Seen

 Put that together and add exactly ZERO experience with security among embedded developers (for all the reasons above) and you most likely understand why this is a HUGE problem that will bite us in the rear.
 Actually, it's already biting.

+Project crashed and burned because he wanted to sell it for $999.95, and we couldn't get the BOM under $1k.

+Every project I've worked on since has had security as a high priority.
+Lessee, what have I done since then?
+Um, cellphone base station, cellphone games, electronic ticketing system (take a ticket, now serving #32, you have #38), automated IC testing, muxing MPEG2 streams from multiple satellites into a custom stream, cellphones.
+Every one of these security has been a top issue.

 Enlightenment WM author ?
-(Score:2)
+(Score:3)

 Going way to this site's "nerd" days, people should be familiar with the window-manager-then-a-desktop-environment-under-development-for-a-decade-and-a-half called Enlightenment.
 It's main developer - Rasterman - worked at Samsung and had a lot to do with this OS.
 I don't know if he's still involved or not but I haven't heard anything about this OS since he mentioned it years ago.